jeffotoni/quick/README.md

 )

 func main() {
-	// Use the default client
+	// Create a new HTTP client
+	client := client.New()

-	resp, err := client.Get("https://reqres.in/api/users")
+	// Making a GET request to fetch a list of users resp, err := client.Get("https://reqres.in/api/users")
 	if err != nil {
 		log.Fatal(err)